 It’s also about life and experience, bringing in determinism vs free will, and exploring the idea that life is just a series of moments put together in a random order.
 At times it’s surreal, but it’s a very interesting and original idea.
 It’s also a very well made film, with high production values and good performances, especially from Sacks who plays Billy convincingly across a wide range of ages.

 This can’t have been an easy story to adapt for the screen, and it will be interesting to see Guillermo del Toro and Charlie Kaufman’s take on it in the remake.
-It’s a very odd film, because of its serious war elements, humorous moments and sci fi time travelling plot device, but oddly it all works.
+It’s a very odd film, because of its serious war elements, humorous moments and sci fi time traveling plot device, but oddly it all works.